St. John's Red Storm men's basketball: Frank McGuire era (1947–1952)

 Lapchick was succeeded by Frank McGuire, a former player under Buck Freeman, who made the postseason four out of five years as the coach and had an overall record of 102–36, culminating in a second-place finish in the 1952 NCAA Division I men's basketball tournament.
 Under McGuire, the Redmen reached an overall number one ranking in The Associated Press poll twice, won three Metropolitan New York Conference regular season titles, competed in four NITs and made their first appearance in the NCAA tournament where they made it to the Elite Eight before falling to eventual national champion Kentucky.
 They defeated North Carolina State for a regional third-place finish that year.

 At the end of the season, McGuire left St. John's to become the basketball coach at the University of North Carolina at Chapel Hill.
 On paper, this was a significant step down from St. John's, as UNC was not reckoned as a national power at the time.
 However, school officials wanted a big-name coach to counter the rise of rival North Carolina State under Everett Case.
 McGuire's assistant coach, Al "Dusty" DeStefano, took over the head coaching duties of St. John's from 1952 to 1956.
 DeStefano's teams only made one postseason appearance and it was a 58–46 loss to the Seton Hall Pirates in the NIT Finals who were led by All-American center Walter Dukes.
 The following year, the Redmen had their first losing season in over 30 years.

 Second Joe Lapchick era (1956–1965)

 One month after leaving his position with the New York Knicks, Lapchick resumed his head coaching duties where he started and put St. John's back on its winning path.
-Picking up where he left off, he added two more NIT championships, made the postseason 6 out of 9 times, and finished wity an overall college coaching record of 334–130.
+Picking up where he left off, he added two more NIT championships, made the postseason 6 out of 9 times, and finished with an overall college coaching record of 334–130.
 In 20 years of coaching in the college ranks, Lapchick only had one losing season.